Download our catalogs and learn about programs, courses, tuition, fees, admissions and much more.

 Enrollment requires a mandatory student orientation for acceptance.
 High school juniors going into their senior year can apply for the campus program nearest to them.

 Students and parents who are interested in the Ignite program can click here and then call the number on the bottom of the page that corresponds with the school closest to you for enrollment information.
+If you are curious about pursuing auto technician schools, this might be the perfect opportunity for you.

 It only takes a few minutes to learn about technician training opportunities.